By Sylvan Hardy

 Being an expat is a lot more difficult than advertised.
 Cultural and language differences, as well as missing friends and family back home and general homesickness pose insurmountable problems for many.

-“I don’t criticize the publications and websites that promote living overseas,” says Allen McConnell, an architect who left the U.S. in 1992 and who currently lives in Cuenca.
+“I don’t criticize the publications and websites that promote living overseas,” says Allen McConnell, an architect who left the U.S. in 1992 and who lives in Cuenca.
 “These services present alternative lifestyles most people might not think of otherwise.
-On the other hand, they almost never talk about the emotional difficulties expats’ face in the new country — the hard times, the lonely times.”
+On the other hand, they almost never talk about the emotional difficulties expats’ face in the new country — the hard times, the lonely times, the difficulty of dealing with a new culture.”

 In addition to being alert to the stern challenges of expat life, what should those considering a move overseas — and into a life — consider before they make the leap?